Calcutta Football League: Early years (1890s–1910s)

 In 1898, IFA introduced a two-tiered football league in Calcutta on the lines of English Football League in England and Wales.
 Until 1937, CFL was a major tournament with participation open to every team across the nation but after the establishment of AIFF, CFL became a regional competition.

 The British Indian Army garrison stationed at Fort William played an instrumental role in shaping the Calcutta Football League by putting forth numerous teams alongside other European settlers.
 The Army teams won all but twelve of the titles until 1933.
 On eight of those twelve occasions the title was claimed by Calcutta and the rest by Dalhousie.
 Native teams were barred from participating for the first 15 seasons, and only clubs designated for civil servants, merchants, missionaries and other European nationalities made up the rest of the league, in a clearly designed exercise to exclude Indians of any religion.

-In 1914, IFA permitted only two native clubs- Mohun Bagan and Aryan, in the Second Division of CFL.
+In 1914, IFA permitted only two native clubs, Mohun Bagan and Aryan, in the Second Division of CFL.
 Mohun Bagan had a successful campaign and earned promotion to the Premier Division in their debut season, whereas Aryan was promoted to the top division two years later.
 From 1917 to 1920, the Second Division was won by two other native clubs, namely Kumortuli Club (in 1917, 1918 and 1919) and Town Club (in 1920), but their promotions were denied due to the allowance of only two native clubs to play in each tier.

 Uprise of native dominance (1920s–1947)

 1921 saw the rise of East Bengal who began their CFL journey in the Second Division in place of Tajhat Club who had withdrawn from the league.
 Three years later East Bengal finished the Second Division as the joint-winners with Cameroons B and since Cameroons A was in the Premier Division, East Bengal got the opportunity for promotion.
 As two native clubs were already playing in the Premier Division, East Bengal's promotion was to be rejected as well.
 At this, the club called for amendments and in the following General Meeting of IFA, the nine British teams conveyed their approval, while Mohun Bagan and Aryan opposed it.
-Eventually the rule regulating the promotion of native clubs was abolished on the consent of the majority.
+Eventually the rule regulating the promotion of native clubs was abolished by majority.

 Even though the native clubs got more opportunities yet the British dominance continued till 1933.
 In 1934, Mohammedan won the title in their debut season and became the first native club to win CFL.
-The club went on to win the league six out of seven times from 1935 to 1941, with 1939 being the only exception when they didn't participate and Mohun Bagan went away with their first league title that year.
+The club went on to win the league six out of seven times from 1935 to 1941, with 1939 being the only exception when they did not participate and Mohun Bagan went away with their first league title that year.